 Before I share my recommendation, let’s recap the similarities and the differences:

 - Both Dynasty and Marquee are low VOC paints that offer one-coat coverage

 - They are both available in a variety of colors.

 - They differ in finishes available, with Marquee offering the most options.

-- Coverage, dry time, and stain blocking are identical for Dynasty and Marquee paint.
+- Coverage and stain blocking are identical for Dynasty and Marquee paint.

 - They are both easily cleaned with water and mild detergent.

 - Both paints have similar volume solids percentages.

 - Behr Dynasty dries faster and has better block resistance than Marquee.

 - Behr Dynasty paint is slightly more expensive than Marquee.